oliverphilcox/PolySpec/README.md

 - ducc0 [optional but recommended, for fast SHTs]
 - [wignerSymbols](https://github.com/joeydumont/wignerSymbols) [included with the Cython module]

-When using the template estimators, a number of Cython modules must be installed.
+To use the code, a number of Cython modules must be installed.
 This can be done using the following command:
 ```cd polyspec/cython; python setup.py build_ext --inplace; cd ../../```

 ### Code References